Educate yourself about numbers, legislation and the prevention of stalking

 Section 2a allows for a warrant to search the perpetrators home address.

 Paladin NSAS with our partners on the National Stalking Consortia have worked tirelessly to drive change.
 There have been many positive gains in recent years.
-Each police force now has a designated Stalking Lead and there is a commitment from national leads to continue to implement force wide changes.
-Stalking Protection Orders were introduced in 2021 (CPS Infopage) and research in the field is increasing (Home Office, 2022).
+Each police force now has a designated Stalking Lead and there is a commitment from national leads to continue to implement force wide changes. were introduced in 2021 Stalking Protection Act: statutory guidance for the police - GOV.UK (opens in new tab) and research in the field is increasing.

 However, individuals that we support tell us there continues to be limited knowledge, awareness and education about stalking.
 Many people and agencies, including law enforcement, still do not fully understand stalking behaviours and the risks associated with it.